DataBrewery/cubes/doc/model.rst

 such as code, name, population...
 In our example report we are interested only in geographical names, that is: `country.name` and `region.name`.

-How the physical attributes are located is described in the :doc:`mapping` chapter.
+..
+How the physical attributes are located is described in the :doc:`mapping`
+.. chapter.

 Logical Model description
 =========================

 The logical model can be either constructed programmatically or provided as JSON.
-The model entities and their structure is depicted on the following
+The model entities and their structure are depicted on the following
 figure:

 .. figure:: logical_model.png